WindMay/bice-lab-web-client/README.md

 - chart.Js
 - Angular/Material

-## Development server
+## Install and Run

+Run `npm install` to install all project's assets.

-Run `ng serve` or `npm start` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-Tested Component `dashboard`

 ## Run tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+Tested Component `dashboard`